sap218/jabberwocky/CONTRIBUTING.md

 * please accept this label, if i think a different tool is doing what you want i will redirect you

-## Contributing Code
-* if you know how to fix a bug or want to a new feature, consider either creating an issue or opening a pull request
-* all code in pull requests should be commented with a UID, e.g. <br> ```for item in new_list: # cycles through list - @sap218```
-* if i think it is suited i will merge to master branch
-* frequent contributors will be added to a contributors list for thanks and acknowledgement